This coconut okra is a harmony between textures and flavors coming together to make this irresistible dish

 Where to find Okra in Germany?

 Since Okra grows in warm climate, Germany and surrounding areas aren’t suitable for its cultivation.
 Hence it is not easily available at the standard German grocery stores.
+You can either find it at Indian stores, some Turkish stores or at some online stores.

 The Do’s and Dont’s of Okra